 This is who you see for most healthcare visits.
 This includes yearly checkups and

 general care.
-He or she may be one of these:
+They may be 1 of these:

 Family practice doctor.
-This type of doctortreats both kids and adults.
+A provider who treats both kids and adults.

 Internist.
-This type of doctor has extra training in internal medicine.
-This is general medicine
+A doctor with extra training in internal medicine.
+This is general medicine for adults.

-You’ll see your primary provider most of the time.
-But there may be a time when your asthma is not under control.
-Then you may be referred to a specialist.
-You may see
+You’ll see your primary healthcare provider most of the time.
+But if your asthma isn't

+under control, they may refer you to a specialist.
+You may see a pulmonologist or

-This type of doctor treats diseases of the airways and lungs.
-He or she has extra
+This provider treats diseases of the airways and lungs.
+They have extra years of training

-This type of doctor is also called an immunologist.
-He or she has extra training
+This provider is also called an immunologist.
+They have extra training in treating

-These are healthcare providers who work with others on your team.
+These providers work with others on your team.
 A nurse may:

-Nurses can get extra training to become certain types of nurses.Types of nurses with
+Nurses can get extra training to become a certain type of advanced practice registered

 Clinical nurse specialist, such as asthma nurse specialist or respiratory nurse specialist

-This provider works in a pharmacy, hospital, or medical center.
-They are trained in providing
+They work in a pharmacy, hospital, or medical center.
+They're trained in providing

 medicines.
-They alsoadvise how to use them safely.
+And they can tell you how to use them safely.
 A pharmacist knows which

-This person is trained in the best ways to do safe exercises.
-Exercise is vital to
+This person is trained in how to do safe exercises.
+Exercise is key to staying healthy.

-stay healthy.

-But it can trigger asthma for some people.
-He or she can design a safe
+But it can trigger asthma attacks for some people.
+This team member can design a safe

 fitness or exercise program for you.